pBFSLab/DeepPrep/docs/source/usage_local.rst

 Then you will get: ``<saved_path>/deepprep_24.1.0.sif``

-The Singularity can be executed in a manner similar to the Docker command, as shown below:
+The Singularity can be executed in a manner similar to the Docker command.

+2. Follow the `warning message`_ to set up your environment.

+3. Make sure you have ``<output_dir>`` created before executing the Singularity.

 Sample Singularity Command
 ==========================

 1. Here's a sample command only relies on CPU.
-Make sure you have ``<output_dir>`` created before executing the Singularity.

 .. code-block:: none
     :linenos: